-The Elizabeth Moore International Center for Coral Reef Research & Restoration is 19,000 square feet of research, education, offices and dormitories, on almost an acre of Lower Florida Keys canal-side property.
-More than three hundred feet of dock space and 120 feet of mangrove fringed shoreline provide space for resident and visiting research support vessels.
-IC2R3 provides a base of operations for Mote's on-going research and education programs in the Florida Keys, but is also open to any research or education group.
+Mote’s Elizabeth Moore International Center for Coral Reef Research & Restoration (IC2R3) is 19,000 square feet of research, education, offices and dormitories, on almost an acre of Lower Florida Keys canal-side property.
+More than 300 feet of dock space and 120 feet of mangrove-fringed shoreline provide space for resident and visiting research support vessels.
+IC2R3 provides a base of operations for Mote's ongoing research and education programs in the Florida Keys, and it is also open to visiting research or education group.

 Linens and towels are provided, and the kitchens are fully equipped with pots, pans, silverware, plates, glasses, etc. Phones are available in every room for unlimited local calls, and long distance calls can be made using a calling card or other pre-paid calling card.
 Every room has high-speed internet access capabilities at no additional charge for visitors.
 There are two dormitory-style spaces, accommodating groups of up to 12 people.